Artist designs mugs for Conscious Cup, highlighting Crystal Lake, Cary landmarks

 “We were really excited to see what Ashley came up with,” Benkert said.
 “We love working with local artists for merchandise.”

-Conscious Cup’s locations include artwork around the cafe done by independent artists, Benkert said, who added that so far the mug promotion has been very successful.
+Conscious Cup’s locations include artwork around the cafe done by independent artists, Benkert said, and so far the mug promotion has been very successful.

-Klockenga said she consulted with municipal staff and community members to come up with which landmarks to showcase for each of the towns.
+Klockenga said she consulted with municipal staff and community members to come up with what landmarks to showcase for each of the towns.

 “It has been an honor to hear what locals love about their community and be able to tell their story through art,” Klockenga said.
 “We’re super thankful.
 I’m just a regular mom, and this has totally been a passion project.”